 NVIDIA G-SYNC / AMD FreeSync / VESA AdaptiveSync

-These two technologies are the most talked about, so I’ll go over these before discussing blur reduction.
+These technologies are well established by now, so I’ll go over these before discussing blur reduction.

-But first, what are G-SYNC and FreeSync?
+But first, what are G-SYNC, FreeSync, and AdaptiveSync, or simply Variable Refresh Rate (VRR – the name for this technology in general)?
 The answer lies in V-Sync, the technology that has been around forever.
 It was invented to remove screen tearing.

 V-Sync (Vertical Synchronization) – Forces a game/application’s frame rate to match the display’s refresh rate.
 Alternatively it can be set to 1/2 refresh rate, 1/3 refresh rate, 1/4 refresh rate.
 All of this is done to remove screen tearing, an annoying issue demonstrated here.
 Screen tearing occurs when a game’s frame rate does not match the display’s refresh rate, and it’s more common at lower frame rates.
 V-Sync does remove tearing, but has several flaws which are listed below.